 Safety belts are an important safety feature of your vehicle.
 For your protection, it is required that all belts be fastened while your motor home is in motion.
-The driver's seat and all other seats designed to carry passengers, while under way, have been equipped with safety belts.
+The driver's seat and other seats have been equipped with safety belts.